abyssDS/sfmlWiki/ProjectSfeMovie.md

 - Make sure you correctly set the headers and libraries search path to find both sfeMovie's and SFML's headers and libraries
 - Link your product against sfeMovie (libsfe-movie) and SFML 2.0
-- Release your software with the required libraries : sfe-movie, sfml-system, sfml-window, sfml-graphics, sfml-audio, sndfile and openal.
+- Release your software with the required libraries : sfeMovie, sfml-system, sfml-window, sfml-graphics, sfml-audio, sndfile and openal.

 ###Mac OS X specific###

-The sfe-movie framework has been built in a way that allows you to put the framework in your bundle application, for distribution purpose.
+The sfeMovie framework has been built in a way that allows you to put the framework in your bundle application, for distribution purpose.
 The copying process can be done manually, or automatically through Xcode.
 If you want to do it manually, make sure the framework is copied to your_app.app/Contents/Frameworks.
 Create the Frameworks directory if needed.

 When using Xcode, you can automatize this process by [creating a Copy Files build phase](https://developer.apple.com/library/mac/#recipes/xcode_help-project_editor/Articles/CreatingaCopyFilesBuildPhase.html) and setting the Destination of this phase to "Frameworks".
-Then add sfe-movie.framework and its dependencies to this phase, this will ask Xcode to copy the frameworks into your application at build time.
+Then add sfeMovie.framework and its dependencies to this phase, this will ask Xcode to copy the frameworks into your application at build time.

 ## <a name="license" />License [ [Top] ](#top)